-Logo Creation process
+Logo creation process

 Your logo is the cornerstone of your company’s visual identity.
 It’s important to follow a process to ensure the success of the project and reach the outcome you’re hoping for.
-The process is broken down into four key stages starting with research and planning, this is where we establish initial direction.
+The process is broken down into three stages starting with research and planning, this is where we establish initial direction.
 Next I sketch and iterate a variety of ideas to develop the best concepts to present for you to review and feedback.
 We then select and refine your favourite solution and deliver a package of files suitable for every application including print and online.

 Not every project is the same but if you work with me here’s a more in depth example of how that process might look…

 Firstly we work together to establish your history, audience, competitors, and future goals for the brand and also likes and dislikes to help us zero in on a general design direction (we may have already started this journey when we first speak).
 Before any concepts are created, we make sure everybody is on the same page, this discovery phase sets the direction for the next steps.